-Stress testing is an essential tool for the Company to manage market risk and is run on interest rate, foreign exchange and liquidity on a regular basis.
+Stress testing is an essential tool for the Company to manage market risk and is run on interest rate, foreign exchange, liquidity and debt security portfolio on a regular basis.
 It helps alert the Company's management to adverse unexpected outcomes related to a variety of risks to which the Company is exposed, and provides an indication of the amount of financial resources (including capital and liquidity) that might be necessary to absorb losses caused by, or to withstand, severe stressed conditions.